 Step 3: Disable the DHCP Server.
 This will prevent your access point from fighting your router to assign IPs.

 Step 4: Assign the WAN port to switch.
 This isn’t necessary, but it gives you an extra port later if you need it.

 Step 5: Hit Save, but don’t click Apply.
 Your router isn’t ready, and it will misbehave if you apply the new settings too early.

 Next, head to the Wireless section, and make the following changes on the Basic Settings sub-page.

 Step 1: Make sure Wireless Mode is set to AP.
 It should be the default.

 Step 2: Choose an SSID.
 This can be the same as your primary router if you’d like, but if so, ensure that this access point and the router are using different channels.
 For example, if your primary router is set to Channel 1, set this one to Channel 11 to avoid conflicts.
 If that’s too complicated, just use two different SSIDs.

 Step 3: Hit Save, but not Apply.

-The Access Point can be placed in the extreme corners of the dead zone, provided there is a wired connection available.
-This allows for better coverage where you need it most but depends on where you have wired access to the network.
+As long as there’s a wired connection available, you can place the Access Point in the extreme corners of the dead zone.
+That will give you better coverage where you need it most, but it depends on where you have wired access to the network.